 Some works are free to use without payment or permission.
 One category is works in the public domain.
 Everything first published in the United States before 1923 is automatically in the public domain.
 (Though a more recent arrangement of an older composition might itself be in copyright.)
 So a composer wanting to use themes from Mozart's "Eine kleine Nachtmusik" would be free to do so.
 One source for public domain music is here.

 The second area where composers are free to use others' work is where the composer has assigned a Creative Commons license to it.
 Such a license allows others to remix, sample, or otherwise make use of the work.
-One collection of music licensed under Creative Commons can be found here.
+One collection of music licensed under Creative Commons licenses can be found here.

 Fair use is a third possibility.
 Section 107 of the Copyright Act gives users rights to the fair use of copyrighted works.
 General information on fair use, including the four factors for fair use that appear in section 107, can be found in this guide.
 The Supreme Court has held that a user does not need to ask permission for a fair use: "If the use is otherwise fair, no permission need be sought or granted.
 Thus, being denied permission to use a work does not weigh against a finding of fair use."
 Campbell v.
 Acuff-Rose Music, 510 U.S. 569, 586, n.18 (1994).